cfikes/ScrapWM/README.md

 }
 ```

+### Format of JSON in installedApps.json and systemApps.json
 | Property | Description | Type |
 |----------|-------------|------|
 | data-app-name | Registered name of the application | string |